MSRFelix/automate/README.md

 # automate
 shell-scripts and others to optimize and automate processes

-# pdf_merger: combines multiple pdfs into one
+# pdf_combiner: combines multiple pdfs into one

+# overview_directory.sh: Shell-Skript to list txt-Files and other directorys in
+                            your working directory